2024-25 Edition

 Kyung Hyun Kim, Ph.D.
 University of Southern California, Professor of Korean Culture; Asian American Studies; Film and Media Studies (East Asian cinema, modern Korea, critical theory)

 Susan B. Klein, Ph.D.
-Cornell University, Professor of Japanese; Religious Studies (premodern and modern Japanese theater and dance, Japanese religions, feminist critical theory)
+Cornell University, Professor Emeritus of Japanese; Religious Studies (premodern and modern Japanese theater and dance, Japanese religions, feminist critical theory)

 Margherita Long, Ph.D.
 Princeton University, Associate Professor of Japanese; Comparative Literature (modern Japanese literature and film, environmental humanities, feminism, eco-documentary)